flyteorg/flyte/cookbook/core/extend_flyte/README.rst

 #.
 Need to be implemented in golang
 #.
 Needs a FlytePropeller build - *currently*
 #.
-Need to implement contract in some spec language like protobf, openAPI etc
+Need to implement contract in some spec language like protobuf, openAPI etc
 #.
 Development cycle can be much slower than flytekit only plugins